senzing-garage/senzing-api-server/README.md

 Be sure to restart the API server when the configuration changes to guarantee stability and accurate results from the API server.

-## Using Docker
+## Demonstrate using Docker

 ### Expectations for docker

 #### Space for docker

-1. 6 GB of free disk space are required for using docker to build and demonstrate.
+This repository and demonstration require 6 GB free disk space.

 #### Time for docker

-1. Budget 40 minutes to create and use docker images, depending on CPU and network speeds.
+Budget 40 minutes to get the demonstration up-and-running, depending on CPU and network speeds.

 #### Background knowledge for docker